oneapi-src/oneAPI-samples/DirectProgramming/Fortran/guided_matrix_mul_OpenMP/README.md

 - Linking: The count is 1.
 There’s just one kernel to offload to the device.
 - OffloadEntriesInit: The count is 1.
 There’s just one kernel to offload to the device.

-### Use Code to Confirm Kernel Offload
+**Method Two: Use Code to Confirm Kernel Offload**

-Add the following code early in the sample to print information about the compute environment and the size of the matrix.
+Add the following code early in the program to print information about the compute environment and the size of the matrix.

 ```
 myid = OMP_GET_THREAD_NUM()